 Throughout her career, Ms. Sherman Stamler has been responsible for development in virtually every sector of the real estate industry – acquisitions, financing, and development, with oversight on leasing, marketing, operations and sales.
 Ms. Sherman Stamler joined Related Companies in 1999 and was previously responsible for overseeing Related’s residential operating portfolio including the retail within the portfolio.
 Ms. Sherman Stamler worked on the expansion of Related into Chicago and was the development executive on The Clarendon and One Back Bay in Boston, beginning her work on that project in 2003.
 In partnership with The Hudson Companies, Ms. Sherman Stamler has been responsible for the development of five buildings and retail at Riverwalk on Roosevelt Island in New York City, as well as for the evolution of this 19-acre site into a community by adding new park space and local and national retailers.

 Ms. Sherman Stamler graduated with a Bachelor of Arts degree from the University of Pennsylvania with a major in Urban Studies.
-Ms. Sherman Stamler sits on the board of directors of the Federal Reserve Bank of Boston, the Rose Kennedy Greenway Conservancy, Habitat for Humanity Greater Boston, A Better City, the Boston Municipal Research Bureau and the Greater Boston Chamber of Commerce.
-Ms. Sherman Stamler is a member of NAIOP Massachusetts and a member of the Sam Zell and Robert Lurie Real Estate Center at The Wharton School of the University of Pennsylvania.
+Ms. Sherman Stamler serves on the board of directors of the Federal Reserve Bank of Boston, the Dana Farber Cancer Institute, the Rose Kennedy Greenway Conservancy, Habitat for Humanity Greater Boston, A Better City, the Boston Municipal Research Bureau and the Greater Boston Chamber of Commerce.
+Ms. Sherman Stamler is a member of NAIOP Massachusetts and of the Sam Zell and Robert Lurie Real Estate Center at The Wharton School of the University of Pennsylvania.
 Previously, Ms. Sherman Stamler sat on the Real Estate Council of Nontraditional Employment for Women and was a PENCIL partner with the New York public schools and a David Rockefeller fellow through the Partnership for New York City.